xitu/gold-miner/article/2020/from-scratch-to-the-first-10-customers-how-i-designed-and-launched-a-saas-product.md

 # From scratch to the first 10 customers: How I designed and launched a SaaS product

-## From Scratch to the First 10 Customers: How I designed and Launched a SaaS Product

 ![Photo by [PhotoMIX Company](https://www.pexels.com/@wdnet?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) from [Pexels](https://www.pexels.com/photo/black-samsung-tablet-computer-106344/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels)](https://cdn-images-1.medium.com/max/12032/1*xNt4aprSuOo2bdYg9F-6gw.jpeg)

 Creating a successful software as a service (SaaS) product is the dream for many entrepreneurial-minded programmers.
 In the process of launching my own SaaS I discovered that sharing and comparing experiences with other founders is an essential part of this journey, and without this, I probably would never have created it at all.